-On 1 October 2018, The Co-operative Bank Finance Limited (previously known as Balloon Street Issuer Co Limited) was incorporated as a private company limited by shares in England and Wales with registration number 11598074.
-The Co-operative Bank Finance Limited was as at the date of its incorporation, and continues to be as at the date of this Prospectus, a wholly owned subsidiary of the Holding Company.
+On 13 July 2017, The Co-operative Bank Holdings Limited (previously known as Balloon Street Holdings Limited) (the "Issuer"), was incorporated as a private company limited by shares in England and Wales with registration number 10865342.
+The Issuer is the holding company of the Group.

-On 11 February 2019, The Co-operative Bank Finance Limited was registered in the register of members of the Bank as the holder of the entire issued share capital of the Bank.
-The Co-operative Bank Finance Limited was subsequently re-registered as The Co-operative Bank Finance p.l.c., a public company limited by shares, on 18 March 2019, in accordance with the procedure set out in sections 90 to 96 (inclusive) of the Companies Act 2006.
-The main purposes of the Issuer are to facilitate the issuance by the Group of own funds instruments and other MREL-eligible instruments (such as the Notes), to operate as the 'resolution entity' subject to resolution powers for the Group and to act as a holding company of the Bank.
+The main purpose of the Issuer is to facilitate the issuance by the Group of own funds instruments and other MREL-eligible instruments, including Tier 2 Capital (such as the Notes), to operate as the 'resolution entity' subject to resolution powers for the Group and to act as a holding company of the Group.